Prophecy-eip/Backend/.github/ISSUE_TEMPLATE/bug.md

 ---

-**Before reporting a bug, please check that someone did not report the same bug as yours**
+**Before reporting a bug, please check that someone did not report a similar one**

 ## Detailed bug description
 *What is broken*